NeuroLaunch/MATLAB_MotorTracking/README.md

 sptest_2.mat, sptest_2.xls: Example data files from a long-ago run of the experiment in speech mode.

-## Permission for use
+## USAGE INFORMATION

 This program was written by Steven Bierer at the University of Washington in 2011.
 Please contact him at neurolaunch@gmail.com if you intend to use the software, modified or not.

-Data, published or presented, that was made using this software should reference the following journal article: Weir-Mayta P, Spencer KA, Bierer SM, Daliri A, et al.  Investigation of Feedback Schedules on Speech Motor Learning in Older Adults. _International Journal of Aging Research_.
+Data, published or presented, made with this software should reference the following journal article: Weir-Mayta P, Spencer KA, Bierer SM, Daliri A, et al.  Investigation of Feedback Schedules on Speech Motor Learning in Older Adults. _International Journal of Aging Research_.
 2019. (https://escipub.com/ijoar-2019-03-2006/)